Transferring Credits into BHCC

 Boston, MA 02129

-Official college transcripts may also be dropped off at Student Central, room B202, Charlestown campus.
-All official transcripts must be received by BHCC staff members in their original unopened sealed envelope.
+- In-Person: Student Central, room B202, Charlestown campus.
+All official transcripts must be received by BHCC staff members in their original, unopened, sealed envelope.

 Do I need to take the College Placement Test (CPT) if I have transfer credit?